acibojbp/RangeForce-Community/CVEs/Modules/Module-3.md

 These security updates fix the underlying issues that allowed the exploitation of CVE-2023-36884.

-> Note: Refer to the relevant Microsoft [operating system](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-36884) and [Office](https://msrc.microsoft.com/update-guide/vulnerability/ADV230003) security update guidelines for real-world applications .
+> Note: Refer to the relevant Microsoft [operating system](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-36884) and [Office](https://msrc.microsoft.com/update-guide/vulnerability/ADV230003) security update guidelines for real-world applications.